Lung Cancer Research Highlights

-In 2014 the American Association for Cancer Research (AACR), Stand Up To Cancer’s scientific partner, will issue a call for research proposals.
+In September 2014 the American Association for Cancer Research (AACR), Stand Up To Cancer’s scientific partner, issued a call for research proposals.
 The selection process will be conducted by a Joint Scientific Advisory Committee, composed of an equal number of experts nominated by SU2C and the Society.
 The team itself will be announced in 2015.

 The Society is focusing on lung cancer for the first project of this partnership.
 This initiative has the potential to result in new live-saving lung cancer treatments.

 From ACS Researchers

 The American Cancer Society employs a staff of full-time researchers who relentlessly pursue the answers that help us better understand cancer, including lung cancer.